-Plan B S.r.l., with registered office at Via Jacopo Barozzi 3/A, Bologna, zip code 40128, e-mail: firstname.lastname@example.org ("Anti-do-to") and DIANA E-COMMERCE CORPORATION SRL, with registered office in Torreglia (PD) at 137/139 via San Daniele, zip code 35038, VAT No. 05097740285, e-mail: email@example.com ("Diana") are joint Controllers of the personal data processed for all activities related to the sale of products offered on the Website, such as placing an order and after-sales assistance (for example, for returns and complaints).
+Plan B S.r.l., with registered office at Via Jacopo Barozzi 3/A, Bologna, zip code 40128, e-mail: email@example.com ("ANTI-DO-TO") and DIANA E-COMMERCE CORPORATION SRL, with registered office in Torreglia (PD) at 137/139 via San Daniele, zip code 35038, VAT No. 05097740285, e-mail: firstname.lastname@example.org ("Diana") are Joint Controllers of the personal data processed for all activities related to the browse of the Website and the sale of products offered on the Website, such as placing an order and after-sales assistance (for example, for returns and complaints).
 Pursuant to art.
-26 GDPR, you can view the basic agreement between Diana and ANTI-DO-TO by writing to firstname.lastname@example.org.
+26 GDPR, you can view the basic agreement between Diana and ANTI-DO-TO by writing to email@example.com.

-ANTI-DO-TO is also the independent data controller for the purposes of managing the Website and your registration on the Website (i.e., personal account) as well as marketing.
+ANTI-DO-TO is also the independent data controller for the purposes of managing the Website and your registration on the Website (i.e., personal account) as well as for marketing purposes.

 Hereinafter, when we use the expression "Joint Controllers", we will be referring to both ANTI-DO-TO and Diana.
-Vice versa, when you find a reference to Diana or to ANTI-DO-TO it refers to only one of the two data Controllers.
+Vice versa, when you find a reference to Diana or to ANTI-DO-TO separately, it refers to only one of the two data controllers.